-Neil also mentions liking pie, especially cherry, and potatoes every single way they can be prepared in the recipe section of his website.
-He also seems to just like milkshakes in general: in Roadshow, he mentions riding through a very hot area on his motorcycle (in full leather armor) and eventually desperately craving a chocolate milkshake.
-In lieu of a nearby Dairy Queen, he stops at a roadside ice cream shack and proceeds to complain about the lackluster milkshake he was served.
+Neil seems to just like milkshakes in general: in Roadshow, he mentions riding through a very hot area on his motorcycle (in what amounts to a suit of black leather armor: pants, boots, heavy jacket, gloves, and a full-face helmet) and eventually desperately craving a chocolate milkshake.
+In lieu of a nearby Dairy Queen, he stops at a roadside ice cream shack and proceeds to complain about the lackluster milkshake he was served in his daily journal.

 Trauma Conga Line: The main character of Clockwork Angels experiences one.
 Listeners can draw parallels between the protagonist of Clockwork Angels's traumas and Neil's late-90s traumas.